KStateMachine/kstatemachine/docs/pages/coroutines_artifact.md

 - TOC
 {:toc}

-This page contains information about `kstatemachine-coroutines` artifact functionality.
-Which contains the library APIs for working in `Kotlin Coroutines` environment.
+This page contains information about `kstatemachine-coroutines` artifact functionality, which provides library APIs for working in the `Kotlin Coroutines` environment.

 > This artifact depends on Kotlin Coroutines library